EU proposes common tax rules to close avoidance loopholes

 Brussels is also proposing an "allowance for growth and investment" to even out the current tax benefit companies get from raising funds from debt rather than shares.

-The proposal offers a tax deduction for companies that issue new shares or retain profits to chime with the EU's broader Capital Markets Union project to raise more funds for companies from markets rather than using bank loans.
+The proposal offers a tax deduction for companies that issue new shares or retain profits to chime with the EU's broader Capital Markets Union project to raise more funds for companies by raising funds from markets rather than using bank loans.